p-cap/L3-Diary/3-Mar/20-Mar/Readme.md

 }
 ```
 #### imported articles from data.js
-## NOTE: If you rename index.js to another filename, IT WILL NOT WORK
+#### NOTE: If you rename index.js to another filename, IT WILL NOT WORK
-## http://localhost:port/api/articles => you do not need the index.js file in the path when calling the api
+#### http://localhost:port/api/articles => you do not need the index.js file in the path when calling the api.

 # Display the fetched data via API call
 1. Utilize the ```getStaticProps``` to fetch data